Policing: Makinde to recruit more Amotekun personnel

 “Well we have the security vehicles, that’s not the only thing we are doing.
 We are recruiting more Amotekun personnel.
 We are upgrading their communication structure.”

 “We are also equipping them so that they can respond to you adequately.
-So my advice is when you come to Oyo State with the intention to carry out any criminal activity, there is nowhere to hide, we will get you, we will deal with you and it will be your last operation.
+So my advise is when you come to Oyo State with the intention to carry out any criminal activity, there is no where to hide, we will get you, we will deal with you and it will be your last operation.
 So please, stay off Oyo State.”

-Speaking earlier, the Chairman of Amotekun Corps, Gen. Kunle Togun (rtd), said the contribution of Seyi Makinde in positioning the security outfit remains outstanding in the southwest and commended the Governor for his foresight and commitment to security in the state.
+Speaking earlier, the Chairman of Amotekun Corps, Gen. Kunle Togun (rtd), said the contribution of Seyi Makinde in positioning the security outfit remain outstanding in the south west and commended the Governor for his foresight and commitment to security in the state.